umr4nlp/umr-guidelines/guidelines.md

 The `Full` modal strength value, as in [\[4-3-1-1 (1a)\]](#4-3-1-1 (1a)), corresponds to complete certainty; that is, the conceiver is 100% certain that the event occurs in the real world.
 The `Neutral` modal strength value, shown in [\[4-3-1-1 (1c)\]](#4-3-1-1 (1c)), indicates the possibility of the event; essentially, this corresponds to 50/50 certainty that the event occurs in the real world.
 The `Partial` modal strength value, as in [\[4-3-1-1 (1b)\]](#4-3-1-1 (1b)), falls between the `Full` and `Neutral` values; the conceiver believes that more likely than not, the event occurs in the real world.

 But, `Full`, `Partial`, and `Neutral` aren’t the only possible modal strength annotation values.
 Languages differ in the modal strength distinctions that are conventionalized in their grammar.
-In order to accommodate these differences, we use a typological lattice of annotation values, constructed based on the structure of the annotation categories across languages (Van Gysel et al. 2019).
+In order to accommodate these differences, we use a typological lattice of annotation values, constructed based on the structure of the annotation category across languages (Van Gysel et al. 2019).

 One level of granularity in the lattice is designated as the “base level”: annotators are encouraged to use categories from this level as